mimo3000n/VSDSquadron-FPGA-Mini/Task 1/Readme.md

       providing the system **clock signal** that drives the module's timing.

 **internal components**:
+The ICE40 family of FPGAs from Lattice Semiconductor includes several internal oscillators that can be utilized in various designs.
+Here's a detailed overview of the internal oscillators available in ICE40 FPGAs:

+### Types of Internal Oscillators in ICE40

+1. **High-Frequency Oscillator (HFOSC)**:
+   - **Module Name**: `SB_HFOSC`
+   - **Purpose**: Generates a high-frequency clock signal that can be used in your designs.
+   - **Features**:
+     - The frequency can be configured by the `CLKHF_DIV` parameter during instantiation.
+     - Supports features such as enabling via `CLKHFPU` (power-up) and `CLKHFEN` (enable output).
+   - **Use Case**: Suitable for applications that require a high-speed clock, bringing high-frequency timing for digital circuits.

+2. **Low-Frequency Oscillator (LFOSC)**:
+   - **Module Name**: `SB_LFOSC` (may also be referenced as a generic oscillator without a specific naming convention depending on the toolset).
+   - **Purpose**: Provides a low-frequency clock source.
+   - **Features**:
+     - Generally operates in the range of hundreds of kHz to a few MHz.
+     - Often used for low-power applications and scenarios where precise timing is less critical.
+   - **Use Case**: Ideal for low-power designs where minimal clock speed is sufficient for operation (e.g., wakeup timers, low-speed peripherals).

+### Key Parameters for `SB_HFOSC`
+The `SB_HFOSC` module typically includes the following key parameters:
+- **`CLKHF_DIV`**: Controls the division ratio for the output clock frequency.
+For instance:
+  - `"0b00"`: Output clock divided by 1 (no division).
+  - `"0b01"`: Output clock divided by 2.
+  - `"0b10"`: Output clock divided by 4, etc.

+- **Ports**:
+  - **`CLKHFPU`**: Power-up signal to enable the oscillator.
+  - **`CLKHFEN`**: Enable signal to turn on the oscillator output.
+  - **`CLKHF`**: The output clock signal.

+### Documentation Reference
+To explore details about these internal oscillators, refer to the official Lattice Semiconductor documentation:
+- **ICE40 Family Data Sheet**: Contains detailed descriptions of the internal oscillator features and their parameters.
+- **ICE40 FPGA User Guides**: Provides application examples and implementation techniques.

+what is used in Task 1 Verliog code:

 - **int_osc** : it is designed to carry the output from the internal oscillator **SB_HFOSC** used in the design
 ```verilog
             wire        int_osc;